Central and West Asia

 |01 - Liquidity Support info_outline||GEL3,150,198,621||USD1,036,000,000|

 |01B - Support policies for short-term lending info_outline||

 No amount/estimate: The National Bank of Georgia (NBG) announced measures to support capital and liquidity in the banking sector.

-(i) NBG has sold USD866 million in five interventions in the foreign exchange market, to prevent disorderly depreciation [update]; (ii) No amount/estimate: 14 May 2020, To ease lari liquidity pressures, the NBG started FX swap lines with banks and microfinance institutions in mid-April.
+(i) NBG has sold USD916 million in 2020 and USD120 million in 2021 in the foreign exchange market, to prevent disorderly depreciation [update]; (ii) No amount/estimate: 14 May 2020, To ease lari liquidity pressures, the NBG started FX swap lines with banks and microfinance institutions in mid-April.

 |02 - Credit creation info_outline||GEL930,000,000||USD305,847,382|

 7 May 2020, Commercial banks will gain access to a long-term financial resource of GEL600 million.

 |02B - Support policies for long-term lending info_outline|